 Wherever nerves are present, thinking is also present - so in Ayurveda there are both nerves (majja) and thinking (manas) throughout the body.
 One could say that the mind is infused in the whole body, not just in the brain.
 The idea that we have feelings and awareness in various parts of our body is reflected in common sayings such as "gut feelings" or a "broken heart".
 We feel our emotions in many places of the body.
 This mind-body connection is a fascinating subject of study.

 Majja is purely physical, made up of neurons and nerves, but manas is physical and spiritual.
 Beliefs that you hold about experiences, like what you think about your mom, are attributed to your spirit because beliefs represent free will choices.
-Only the spirit is free, in the sense that it can act independent of the flesh.
+Only the spirit is free, in the sense that it can act independently of the flesh.
 Nevertheless, everything that happens to us affects our spirit as we make decisions and draw conclusions from our experiences.
 In Ayurveda, whenever something happens, it affects your body, your mental state, and your beliefs about the world.

 Ayurveda's Approach to Mental WellnessAyurveda offers a unique and practical framework for managing the health of the mind and addressing its specific disorders.
 This framework is based on 20 opposing qualities (gunas).
 An excess of any of the gunas in your body will incline your state of mind towards certain emotions and feelings.
 Here are some examples of how the physical gunas in the body impart personality traits in the mind:

 The gunas are an integral framework that Ayurveda provides to understand the mind.
 They are incredibly useful for assessing someone's current mental state, and offers a workable system to bring these gunas into balance.